pastelorange/neocities-3rd-party-site-referrals/README.md

-# Webscrape of Neocities Site Referrals
+# Web Scrape of Neocities Site Referrals

-This is a webscraping project of [Neocities](https://neocities.org), investigating what are the most referenced third-party sites on each popular Neocities sites.
+This is a web scraping project of [Neocities](https://neocities.org), investigating what are the most referenced third-party sites on each popular Neocities sites.

-The webscraping data is from April 1, 2024.
+The web scraping data is from April 1, 2024.

 `all_neocities_sites.txt` contains the domains of the top 10,000 Neocities sites, sorted by follower count.\
 `all_neocities_sites_sort_by_new.txt` contains the domains of every Neocities site (count: 358,000), sorted by last updated.\